 So when deciding what to include in resume bullet points, think less about whether you can attach a statistic, and more about whether a reader who knows nothing about your job can understand what shifted because of your involvement.

+If you have numbers, use them honestly.
 If you do not, describe the consequence carefully enough that it stands on its own.

-Once you begin thinking in terms of consequence rather than activity, the next natural question becomes how to organize bullet points on resume in a way that actually supports that clarity.
+Once you begin thinking in terms of consequence rather than activity, the next natural question becomes how to organize bullet points on a resume in a way that actually supports that clarity.

 Most people default to chronology.